connjer78/BWPR/README.md

 - Copies selected labels to the new cards
 - Correctly handles timezone differences for due dates
 - Provides a spacious popup interface with all options visible without scrolling
+- Adds a link from each new card back to the source card as an attachment

 ## Files
 - `index.html`: The connector file for the Power-Up (active)